JuqiangJ/JuqiangJ.github.io/aboutme.md

-My research interest is twofold: second language speech perception/production and speech/language corpus.
+My research interests are twofold: second language speech perception/production as well as speech/language corpus.
 The first part is more on the psycholinguistic side, where I take an experimental approach to studying second language speech perception and production.
 My current PhD project, [Cognitive factors in perception and imitation of Thai tones by Mandarin and Vietnamese speakers]((https://www.westernsydney.edu.au/marcs/our_team/research_students/juqiang_chen)), falls into this category.
 I started wokring on my PhD in 2017 at [MARCS Institute for Brain, Behavior and Development](https://www.westernsydney.edu.au/marcs) with [Prof.Catherine Best](https://www.westernsydney.edu.au/marcs/our_team/researchers/professor_catherine_best), [Dr Mark Antoniou](https://www.westernsydney.edu.au/marcs/our_team/researchers/dr_mark_antoniou) and Dr.Benjawan Kasisopa.
 Before this, I graduated from [Nanjing University](https://www.nju.edu.cn/EN/) with a MA in Applied Linguistics in 2017.
 <br>
 <br>
 The second part is more descriptive in nature and I am always enthusiastic about using coprus to document and explore patterns of language use.This is partially reflected in my current research assistant work with Mark Harvey, University of New Castle, and [Micheal Proctor](https://researchers.mq.edu.au/en/persons/michael-proctor), Macquarie University, on endangered aboriginal Australia Languages, **Arabana** and **Kaytetye** in particular, where I am responsible for data annotation, acoustic analysis, data visualizationa and statistical modelling.